 - Vehicle or remote docking for charging, security, and connection to peripherals in the enterprise or other workplaces.

-- Charging accessories, including a security cabinet for seven tablets, perfect for making sure the tablets are always ready to go.
+- Charging accessories, including a security cabinet for seven tablets, are perfect for making sure the tablets are always ready to go.

-- Tablet docks for creating an office-like setting while reducing the chance for accidental damage.
+- Tablet docks for creating an office-like setting while reducing the chance of accidental damage.

 Similar Devices to the Dell Latitude 7220 Rugged Extreme Tablet

 The Dell Latitude 7220 Rugged Extreme Tablet is a robust device in every sense of the word.
 There’s hardly a competitor that can come close to it.

 However, if you’re looking for a more compact and portable option, consider the Getac T800.
 It’s one of the only tablets that offers as many features at a more affordable price.
-This all-in-one mobile computer is equipped with the latest specs, including a long-lasting battery with Warm-Swap capability, high-speed barcode scanner extension option, sunlight-readable display, 4GB RAM, and up to 256GB MicroSD external memory.
-The T800 also carries military grade rugged standards in addition to being IP65 sealed against water and other elements.
+This all-in-one mobile computer is equipped with the latest specs, including a long-lasting battery with Warm-Swap capability, a high-speed barcode scanner extension option, a sunlight-readable display, 4GB RAM, and up to 256GB MicroSD external memory.
+The T800 also carries military-grade rugged standards in addition to being IP65 sealed against water and other elements.
 It’s definitely worth considering for businesses looking to spend less but get extremely versatile tablets.

 Get a Bulk Quote